doprause/docker-sysbox-wsl2/README.md

 87cfa5cad97dc5dc1a243d6d88be1393be75b93a517dc1580ecd8a2801c2777a  sysbox-ce_0.6.6-0.linux_amd64.deb
 ```

+3. Stop Docker

+> [!NOTE]
-3. If Docker is running on the host, we recommend stopping and removing all Docker containers as follows (if an error is returned, it simply indicates that no existing containers were found):
+> If Docker is running on the host, we recommend stopping and removing all Docker containers as follows (if an error is returned, it simply indicates that no existing containers were found).

 ```sh
 docker rm $(docker ps -a -q) -f